 Examples of recent positions and experience:

-Tavistock and Portman NHS Foundation Trust: Course Lead for Foundations of Psychodynamic Psychotherapy MA and Couple Psychotherapy Training programmes; Senior Psychoanalytic Psychotherapist (2017 -
+Tavistock and Portman NHS Foundation Trust: Principal Couple and Individual Psychoanalytic Psychotherapist (2017 -

 Senior individual and couple psychoanalytic psychotherapist, Head of Parenting Together Programmes